-Property owners should be able to register and create their profiles, add contacts, description, photos, videos.
+3. Add Listings Property owners should be able to register and create their profiles, add contacts, descriptions, photos, videos.

 Step 3: Add Extras

-Besides being a travel review directory website, TripAdvisor strives for a more personalized approach to their customers.
+Besides being a travel review directory website, Tripadvisor strives for a more personalized approach to its customers.
 For that, they constantly invent new features.
 Let’s look at some of them.

 1. Instant Booking